freqtrade/freqtrade/docs/docker.md

 docker-compose run --rm freqtrade new-config --config user_data/config.json
 ```

-The above snippet will create a directory called "freqtrade" - download the latest compose file and pull the freqtrade image.
+The above snippet creates a new directory called "ft_userdata", downloads the latest compose file and pulls the freqtrade image.
-The last 2 steps will create the user-directory, as well as a default configuration based on your selections.
+The last 2 steps in the snippet create the directory with user-data, as well as (interactively) the default configuration based on your selections.

+!!!
+Note
+    You can edit the configuration at any time, which is available as `user_data/config.json` (within the directory `ft_userdata`) when using the above configuration.

 #### Adding your strategy

 The configuration is now available as `user_data/config.json`.
 You should now copy your strategy to `user_data/strategies/` - and add the Strategy class name to the `docker-compose.yml` file, replacing `SampleStrategy`.
+If you wish to run the bot with the SampleStrategy, just leave it as it is.

+!!!
+Warning
+    The `SampleStrategy` is there for your reference and give you ideas for your own strategy.
+    Please always backtest the strategy and use dry-run for some time before risking real money!

-Once this is done, you're ready to launch the bot in trading mode.
+Once this is done, you're ready to launch the bot in trading mode (Dry-run or Live-trading, depending on your answer to the corresponding question you made above).

 ``` bash
 docker-compose up -d